Athletics at the 1900 Summer Olympics – Men's 100 metres: Semifinal 1

 Duffey dropped almost half a second from his preliminary heat time to beat Rowley by five feet.
-Burroughs again defeated Boardman, eliminating Boardman from competition while remaining in contention in the repechage.
+Burroughs beat Boardman to stay in contention via the repechage.

 Semifinal 2

-Tewksbury equalled the world record, the second runner to accomplish that at the Paris Games, with Leiblee six inches behind him.
-There is some question as to whether Dörry started the race, but he did not finish it.
+Tewksbury equalled the world record, the second runner to accomplish that at the Paris Games, to beat Leiblee by six inches, while Doerry pulled up lame.

 Semifinal 3

-Jarvis won by a yard, McClain and Pritchard were relegated to the repechage, and Minahan was eliminated.
+Jarvis won by a yard over McClain: McClain and Pritchard were relegated to the repechage, with Minahan being eliminated.

 Repechage

-The repechage was a very close race, with Rowley defeating Pritchard by two inches.
-Rowley advanced to the final while Pritchard and the four Americans were eliminated.
+The repechage was a very close race, with Rowley defeating Pritchard by two inches to advance to the final.

 Final

 Duffey got away to an early lead, but pulled a tendon at the 50 meter mark.
 Jarvis beat Tewksbury by two feet, with Rowley half a yard behind.